foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 I read the same things every night
 expecting change
 expecting

+fly the coop
+come crashing down
+no other way
+this could have gone

 # Yossarian Lives

 There are hills that you cannot conquer